Black Spotted Epicoma

 The caterpillars grow to a length of about 4 cms.
 They are gregarious, and occasionally may be seen in procession, each following the silken thread left by the one in front.

 When mature, the caterpillars drop from their tree, and pupate in brown cocoons in the leaf itter.
 In Melbourne, caterpillars that pupated in February emerged as moths four weeks later.

 The adult sexes look different.
 The adult female has forewings that are silvery white, edged in orange and black, each with a large black spot marking the middle.
 The hind wings are brown with a yellow border.
 The abdomen ends in a beige hairy tuft.
 The wingspan is about 3 cms.

 (Photo: courtesy of Maria Rosenfelder, Sunshine Coast Hinterland, Queensland)

 The male is similar, but also has a dark brown diagonal stripe across each forewing.
 Both have a yellow tuft of hairs on their tails.

-When upset, the adults are inclined to feign a death posture, with wings held high and the abdomen curved under.
+When upset, the adults are inclined to feign a death posture, lying on their side with wings held high and the abdomen curved under.